davidcorne/UnitCpp/README.md

 __ How do I report an issue or request a feature __

 I am always happy to fix a bug or take a look at an improvement, you just have to let me know about it.
 The best way to do this is file an issue on my issue tracker.
-This is located [https://bitbucket.org/davidcorne/unitcpp/issues?status=new&status=open](here) Don't be shy, if there's
+This is located [https://bitbucket.org/davidcorne/unitcpp/issues?status=new&status=open](here) don't be shy, I'm not going to snap at anyone.